More ramblings about Vista and OSX86

 Some advice if you plan on installing one of those Vista beta versions:

-- Vista has a new bootloader which is quite annoying (it will also overwrite any other boot loader, which might make your Linux or OSX86 boot loader unavailable) - so if possible install Vista on a separate disk or keep some cool recovery gizmo around
+- Vista has a new bootloader which is quite annoying (it will also overwrite any other boot loader, which might make your Linux or OSX86 boot loader unavailable) - so if possible install Vista on a separate disk or keep some cool recovery gizmo around (you can probably also use a bootable CD for that recovery);

 - the new bootloader does seem to still use the BOOT.INI configuration file, but it will also add some other stuff;